fastforwardlabs/structural-time-series/kfp/README.md

-This directory contains all necessary artifacts needed to build and/or execute a [Kubeflow Pipeline](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/) for forecasting California hourly electricity demand described in the parent repo.
+This directory contains all necessary artifacts needed to build and/or execute a [Kubeflow Pipeline](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/) for forecasting California hourly electricity demand as described in the parent repo.
 The pipeline defined here executes the following steps:

 1. Loads, preprocess, and splits training/validation data locally from `/data/demand.json`
 2. Fits three separate forecasts on the training data in parallel
 3. Evaluates each forecast on the held out validation data and signals the most performant model

+> **Note** - This pipeline could easily be abstracted to take in an API Key and cloud storage locations, enabling continuously recurring runs on fresh data and saving out forecast results.

 ## Structure